Pkmmte/convert-css-color-to-hsl/README.md

 # Simple color to hsl extension

-Converts Color Names, Rgb, and Hex to HSL / HSLA.
+Converts Color Names, RGB, and HEX to HSL.

 ## Dependencies :